akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The shadows were still there

-Beatrice closed the door behind her and leaned against it.
+Beatrice closed the door behind her and leant against it.
 The cloak was still over her arm.
 She lifted it to her face and breathed in the cedar and wool.
 Then she lay down on the bed, pulled the cloak over herself like a blanket, and hugged it to her chest.

 Goosie waddled over and settled beside her, warm and steady.